Prunus africana: Discovery and classification

-The name of the remedy, pygeum, comes from the name of the plant, which was discovered to botany by Gustav Mann during his now-famous first European exploration of the Cameroon Range, with Richard Francis Burton and Alfred Saker, in 1861.
+The name of the remedy "Pygeum" comes from the name of the plant, which was discovered to botany by Gustav Mann during his now-famous first European exploration of the Cameroon Range, with Sir Richard Francis Burton and Alfred Saker, in 1861.
 A letter from Mann to the Linnean Society of London, read by William Jackson Hooker, then director of the Royal Botanic Gardens, Kew, on June 5, 1862, describes the naming of the peaks of the Cameroon Range (such as Mount Victoria, later Mount Cameroon) and the collection of specimens there.
 The latter were shipped back to Kew for classification, which was duly performed by Hooker and his son, Joseph Dalton Hooker, who had the responsibility of publishing them, as William died in 1865.

 When the publication came out the Hookers had named the plant Pygeum africanum, followed by the designation "n. sp.", an abbreviation for nova species.
 The habitat is listed as "Cameroons Mountains, alt.
 7000-7500 feet", which was above the tropical forest and in the alpine grasslands.
 Hooker notes that another specimen had been "gathered in tropical Eastern Africa" at 3000 feet by Dr. Kirk on an expedition of David Livingstone.

 The first publication of the synonym in 1864 had been preceded by publication of the bare name in 1863 in a book by Richard Francis Burton.
 Evidently Hooker had already made the contents of J. Proc.
 Linn.
 Soc., Bot.
 7 for 1864 available to some, as Burton mentions the volume and Mann's letter in 1863.

 Hooker gives scant hint of why he chose "pygeum", but what he does say indicates it was common knowledge among botanists.
 Kirk's specimen fruit was "a much-depressed sphere".
 By this, he undoubtedly meant to reference Joseph Gaertner's genus, Pygeum Gaertn., which innovates pygeum from a Greek word, πυγή, "rump, buttock", because the two lobes of the fruit resemble the human gluteus maximus muscles.

 In 1965, Cornelis Kalkman moved Pygeum to Prunus, and this classification has the authority for now.
 However, a recent cladistic study notes of Pygeum: "its relationships to Prunus remain to be tested by molecular cladistics."